grisette: Symbolic evaluation as a library

 • We define the arithmetic language.
 The language is symbolic:

-• its syntax tree represents a set of concrete syntax trees, and
+• its syntax tree represents a set of concrete syntax trees (i.e., representing a program space), and

-• its interpreter accepts such symbolic syntax trees, and interprete at once all represented concrete syntax trees.
+• its interpreter accepts such symbolic syntax trees (program spaces), and interpret all represented concrete syntax trees to symbolic formulas.

 • We define the candidate program space of the synthesizer by creating a particular symbolic syntax tree.
 The synthesizer will search the space of concrete trees for a solution.

 • We interpret the symbolic syntax tree and pass the resulting constraints to the solver.
-If a solution exists, the solver returns a concrete tree that agrees with the input-out example.
+If a solution exists, the solver returns a concrete tree that agrees with the input-output example.

 Defining the Arithmetic Language

-We will synthesize single-input programs in this example.
-A single input program will be \x -> E, where E is an expression defined by the following grammar:
+We will synthesize a single-input program \x -> E in this example.
+Here the E is an expression type, and is defined by the following grammar.

 E -> c -- constant